-In addition to talking to your child about healthy lifestyles, there are ways to motivate kids to be active and to eat well.
-Read through the ideas and think about which ones may be best suited for you, your tween and your family.
+In addition to talking to your teen about healthy lifestyles, there are ways to motivate kids to be active and to eat well.
+Read through the ideas and think about which ones may be best suited for you, your teen, and your family.

 - Exercise together as a family or do an activity that your teen enjoys.